uetuluk/Eyefi-Server/README.md

 The Multipart-Handling is rewritten by me, SuperMario4848.
 The datastream gets parsed by "formidable"-framework and the received archive is saved under "uploads/archives".
 After the the "tar" module is used to extract the archives and save them under "uploads/pictures".
 Each archive is deleted after it has been extracted.
 The console prints if a picture gets uploaded, if it has been received and when it has been extracted.

-Other References:
+Other References:<br>
-Upload-Protocol of the Eyefi-Card: https://code.google.com/p/sceye-fi/wiki/UploadProtocol
+Upload-Protocol of the Eyefi-Card: https://code.google.com/p/sceye-fi/wiki/UploadProtocol<br>
 Work of Maximilian Golla, original code for "getCredential()" function: https://github.com/michaelbrandt/node-eyefimobiserver/blob/master/related_work/eyefi-mobi.py

 How to use: